Best Overall Smart Lock

 Analysis and Test Results

 Smart locks are certainly an evolving technology, and we feel that overall these products haven't quite realized their full potential.
 However imperfect the current selection of products, there are still some models that can solve some of our modern conundrums.
-We found these models by rigorously testing the reliability and usefulness of their smart features, how easy they are to install, their security level, and their overall user friendliness.
+We found these models by rigorously testing the reliability and usefulness of their smart features, how easy they are to install, their security level, and their overall user-friendliness.
 You can read how all of our models performed in those tests below.
-For more on whether the current selection of smart locks might provide some value to you, take a look at our Buying Advice Article.

 In general, smart locks have not yet evolved to a point where there is a wide range of prices.
-Most retail in the neighborhood of $250, and those that are south of that mark generally don't come with an included smart hub.
-That means you'll need to spend another ~$100 on a hub in order to access their smart features.
+Most retail in the neighborhood of a couple hundred dollars, and those that are south of that mark generally don't come with an included smart hub.
+That means you'll need to spend more on a hub in order to access their smart features.
 Therefore, the top performer is de facto also the best value, making the Schlage Sense with Wifi Adapter both our Editors' Choice winner, and the best overall value.

 The August Pro + Connect also provided a fairly good smart home experience.
 It claims to play nice with most smart home platforms (Zigbee again being an exception), though we did have some issues getting it to work with Alexa.
 We had success in sharing Bluetooth access with other people via the app (essentially turning phones into Bluetooth keys).
 Overall we think this is slightly less convenient than using a keypad and sharing a code, as it forces the recipient to create an August account and download the app.
 However, once that is done the August Pro provides a detailed activity log, and lets you grant time-constrained access to individuals.